tolleiv/dashing-zabbix/README.md

 The first group of widgets show the numbers of triggers grouped by priority, the other widgets show the hosts which relate to these numbers.

-My widgets were inspired by the original Dashing<>Zabbix widget ( https://gist.github.com/chojayr/7401426 ), but remove some oddities.
-Mainly the CSS animation was quite annoying and the code itself contained lot's of redundancy.
+My widgets were inspired by the original Zabbix widget ( https://gist.github.com/chojayr/7401426 ), but remove some oddities.
+The redundancy in the code itself was remove and the CSS animations were replaced by solid colors.
+Also widget and Dashing SCSS isn't mixed anymore.

 screenshot
 ----------